marcorossi5/DUNEreco/README.md

 defined cards directly to the command line interface.

 Setting the `DUNEDN_SEARCH_PATH` environment variable it is possible to let DUNEdn looking for configcards into different directories automatically.
-More on the search behavior can be found in the [utils/ultis.py](src/dunedn/utils/utils.py) file.
+More on the search behavior can be found at the `get_configcard_path` function's docstring in the [utils/ultis.py](src/dunedn/utils/utils.py) file.

 ### Preprocess a dataset